Vacuum quantum fluctuation energy in expanding universe and dark energy: Mass of the universe and Background Microwave temperature

 The universe total energy and mass are

-which is just the universe astronomic mass.
-Thus the universe acquires energy and mass in the form of cosmons which are created with the lost energy of Planckons (namely the decreased part of vacuum quantum fluctuation energy ) during the expansion of the universe.
+which agrees very well with the observed value of the universe mass.
+Thus the universe acquires energy and mass from the Planckon piled vacuum in the form of cosmons which are created simultaneously with the energy loss of Planckons (namely the decrease of vacuum quantum fluctuation energy ) during the expansion of the universe.
+At a word, the lost part of the vacuum quantum fluctuation energy (the negative hole excitation energy of the Plankon piled vacuum ) manifests itself as the negative gravity potential energy of the vacuum in the universe, while the positive energy of the created cosmons manifests itself as different components of the universe energy.